-- Foreign owners of residential property are required to pay annual vacancy fees where the property is not occupied or genuinely available on the rental market for at least 6 months per year. - A 50% cap applies to foreign ownership in new developments through a condition on New Dwelling Exemption Certificates. - The CGT withholding rate in relation to property disposals by foreign tax residents is 12.5%.
-This is a non-final with-holding tax and will be applied as a credit against any tax payable on lodgement of the taxpayer's respective income tax return(s). - The CGT withholding threshold for foreign tax residents is \$750,000.
+- Foreign owners of residential property are required to pay annual vacancy fees where the property is not occupied or genuinely available on the rental market for at least 6 months per year. - A 50% cap applies to foreign ownership in new developments through a condition on New Dwelling Exemption Certificates. - The CGT withholding rate in relation to property disposals by foreign tax residents is 12.5% for property valued at \$750,000 or more, up to and including 31 December 2024. - On and after 1 January 2025, a rate of 15% applies to the value of all property. - This is a non-final withholding tax and will be applied as a credit against any tax payable on lodgement of the taxpayer's respective income tax return(s).

-NSW taxes on Non-Residents
+NSW taxes on non-residents

-In addition to the above, "foreign persons" (as defined under NSW State legislation) can face up to an additional 8% of stamp duty (known as the "surcharge purchaser duty") when they acquire real estate in NSW and will also face a land tax surcharge (in addition to the usual land tax) of 2% of the value of the property.
+In addition to the above, 'foreign persons' (as defined under NSW State legislation) can face up to an additional 9% of stamp duty (known as the 'surcharge purchaser duty') when they acquire real estate in NSW.
+This increased from 8% as of 1 January 2025.

+Furthermore, foreign persons will also face a land tax surcharge (in addition to the usual land tax) from 1 January 2025, the surcharge land tax rate is 5%.
 Importantly, these additional land taxes and stamp duties can apply to an Australian Trust where the Deed for the Trust allows for a beneficiary to be a foreign person.